 Not in my opinion.

-So today I want to share a Simple Strawberry Smoothie Recipe that has nothing to prove.
-I believe this to be the BEST strawberry smoothie recipe because:
+So today I want to share Simple Strawberry Smoothie Instructions that have nothing to prove.
+I believe this to be the best strawberry smoothie recipe because:

 - It requires only 3 ingredients.

 - The ingredients can be changed to suit your taste or diet.